-Teenagers are both incredibly delightful and “occasionally” frustrating.
-While that may not be new to you, why teenagers behave they way they do is, indeed, news to many of us.
+Teenagers are both incredibly delightful and occasionally frustrating.
+While that may not be news to you, why teenagers behave the way they do is, indeed, news to many of us.
 Recent research has helped create a significant body of study and literature that explains the developmental phases our teens go through.
-Based on recent research on the teen brain, this course helps you to navigate the labyrinth of emotions, developmental differences and entertainment we often call “the teenage brain.”
+Based on recent research on the teen brain, this course helps you navigate the labyrinth of emotions, developmental differences, and entertainment we often call “the teenage brain.”

 Reasons for signing up for this class will vary, but one of these might fit you:

 - You are a middle school or high school teacher,

 - You have heard the term “executive functioning” over and over again and are interested in knowing what it actually is.